KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 2/chapitre 1/index.md

 where $\alpha$ is  a **[kernel function](https://github.com/KamilaKare/KamilaKare.github.io/blob/main/Formations/LLM%20for%20DS/Module%200/index.md)$$ that determines how similar $x$ is to each $x_i$.
 The resulting $\hat{y}$ is a weighted average of the observed $y_i$ with weights depending on the similarity $\alpha(x, x_i)$.

-####

 ### Connecting to Attention
-Some intuition might help here: for instance, in a regression setting, the query might correspond to the location where the regression should be carried out.
-The keys are the locations where past data was observed and the values are the (regression) values themselves.

 The **attention mechanism** extends this idea.
 Instead of input-output pairs $ (x_i, y_i) $, we define: